skywalkerSam/starboy-blogs/_data/posts/Sympathy-The-Essence-of-Suffering.md

 &nbsp;

 if your actions are hurting people,
-and you're too ignorant to see,
+and you're too arrogant to see,
-As you choose to remain ignorant,
+As you choose to remain arrogant,
 and a slave to your ignorant opinions.

 &nbsp;